 January 5, 1955: This ad is just one example of the “Best Actress” accolades that Judy was receiving for her brilliant performance in A Star Is Born.

 January 5, 1960: Judy was released from the Doctor’s Hospital in New York City, and immediately returned home to California.
 Judy had been in the hospital since being diagnosed with hepatitis on November 18, 1959.
 At that time, she was near death, weighed more than 180 pounds, and her liver was inflamed to four times its normal size.
-She was told she would never work again and that she would be a semi-invalid for the rest of her life.
+She was told she would never work again and that she would be semi-invalid for the rest of her life.

-On June 8th, she began recording sessions for the Capitol Records album “Judy: That’s Entertainment!”
+On June 8th, she began recording sessions for the Capitol Records album “Judy: That’s Entertainment!” which is one of her best albums for the label.

-This activity was the beginning of an astounding career renaissance in which she achieved unheard of triumphs on stage, screen, and TV, solidifying her stature as “The World’s Greatest Entertainer.”
+This activity was the beginning of an astounding career renaissance in which she achieved unheard-of triumphs on stage, screen, and TV, solidifying her stature as “The World’s Greatest Entertainer.”

 January 5, 1962: The first of three days of videotaping Judy’s special for CBS, “The Judy Garland Show” with Frank Sinatra and Dean Martin.
 The show was actually taped at the NBC studios in Hollywood even though it was a CBS production.
 On this first day, the scenes and songs with Sinatra and Martin were taped.